Mehvix/notes/hugo/content/docs/cogsci-c100/perception.md

 - Participants were instructed to
     1. Passively allow the target to just “pop” into their minds OR
     2. Actively direct their attention to the target
-- Participants in Group 1 outperformed those in Group 2 (Smilek, Enns, Eastwood et al., 2006)
+- Participants in Passive Group 1 outperformed those in Group 2 (Smilek, Enns, Eastwood et al., 2006)
 {{< /columns >}}
     {{< expand "Targets" >}}
 ![](/docs/cogsci-c100/perception/targets.png)
 - Look for the circle with just one gap, and say whether the gap is on the left or the right
 - Use “relax” strategy, then try active search strategy
 {{< /expand >}}
   - Proposed explanation:
     - Participants who were basically told to relax and go with their gut instinct used a secondary pathway of visual perception that
     - Does not go through the visual cortex
     - Instead simply makes a very short loop through the limbic system: the emotional, instinctual center of the brain
 ![](/docs/cogsci-c100/perception/proposed.png)

 {{< columns >}}<!-- mathjax fix -->